-The Office of Student Development has offices located on the Historic Beaufort Campus and the Hilton Head Gateway Campus.
+The Office of Student Development has offices located on the Beaufort Campus and the Bluffton Campus.
 Any questions concerning student life, rights and responsibilities should be directed to the Vice Chancellor for Student Development.
-These areas include admissions, career services, financial aid and scholarship services, counseling and disability services, military programs, student activities, student employment, student life, student orientation, and residential life.
+These areas include, career services, counseling and disability services, student activities, student employment, student life, student orientation, and residential life.